cms-hh/inference_tools/docs/content/tasks/combinedatacards.md

 # Combine Datacards

 Default: Every law.Task comes with a `--version` parameter, in order to handle multiple inference analysis in parallel.
+Note: Omit the `--print-status` cli option in order to run the task!

 If you are starting with multiple datacards you can use the `dhi.CombDatacards` task to combine them.
 You can run this task with: